-On the 12th of July 2003 a young couple won the lotto after spending just R20 on their ticket.
+On the 12th of July 2003 a young couple won sa lotto after spending just R20 on their ticket.
 After choosing the random numbers 12, 16, 25, 32, 38, 41 and bonus ball 6, they won R6 020 852.00.
 At the time they were 18 and 20.
 They decided not to spend their winnings on luxuries, but to invest the money and pay for their studies.
-They were excited about the prospect to study what they are passionate about.
+They were excited about the prospect to study what they were passionate about.

 When a 21-year-old guy from KwaZulu-Natal won R531 938 with the Daily Lotto, he decided to use some of his winnings to improve his family’s living conditions.
 He said that he is a careful spender and that he will save some of his money, help his family and also help the elderly in his community.
 He bought a ticket for just R6 in July 2019 and played 8, 13, 14, 28 and 35 as his lucky numbers.

-Another couple, not so young anymore, won one of the biggest Powerball jackpots in South Africa in 2018.
+Another couple, not so young anymore, won the second biggest PowerBall jackpot in South African history in 2018.
 At the time, the 34-year-old engineer from Secunda, Mpumalanga, has been married to his varsity sweetheart for 3 years.
 They have been playing lotto since their varsity days and played it 3 times a week.
-Without almost any debt, the couple agreed that they will have to do careful planning as to how they will spend their winnings.
-They won R145 469 799.30 and their lucky number were 1, 15, 23, 24, 35 and Powerball number 4.
+Without almost any debt, the couple agreed that they will have to do careful in planning how they will spend their winnings.
+They won R145 469 799.30 and their lucky numbers were 1, 15, 23, 24, 35 and Powerball number 4.

 Some of the youngest lotto winners around the world in history

 Tracey Makin who worked at a supermarket at the time, won €1 million (approx. R15,8 million) in the Irish Lottery back in 1998, at the age of 16.
 Third time lucky, as it was her 3rd time playing the lottery in her life.
 Luckily for Tracy she had financial advice from her parents and invested most of her winnings wisely.

-In 2003, a 16-year old foster care child, Callie Rogers, was the UK’s youngest lottery winner, when she won £1.9 million (approx. R35,3 million).
+In 2003, another 16-year old, Callie Rogers, was the UK’s youngest lottery winner, when she won £1.9 million (approx. R35,3 million).
 She quit her Co-op checkout girl job immediately and spent her winnings on everything except her future.
 Without the necessary financial advice at that young age, after 10 years she has nothing to show for her big win, except 2 investments: a bungalow for herself and a house for her mother.
 Looking back, the mother of three said that the big win might have happened too early in her life, but she became a stronger woman through this experience in her life.

 In 2008, the 19-year-old construction worker, Jonathan Vargas won $35.3 million (approx. R500 million) with the US Powerball jackpot.
 It was a dream came true winning the lottery but unfortunately, without financial advice, not all his dreams for his future came true.
 The overnight change in his bank balance pushed him into bad investments and spent most of his money on parties, drugs and alcohol.

 In July 2013, Jane Park was UK’s youngest EuroMillions winner.
 She was 17 years old and won £1 million (approx. R18,5 million) with the first ticket she ever bought.
 Unfortunately, Jane does not have much to show for her prize money as she spent her winnings on unprofitable real estate investments, luxurious cars and other expensive items.

-Irrespective of what age you are at when you win the lotto, receiving a huge payout will change your live forever.
+Irrespective of what age you are at when you win the lotto, receiving a huge pay-out will change your live forever.
 Make sure you receive sound financial advice that will guide you to invest wisely and not just spend it irresponsibly.
 Of course you may spoil yourself but make the right investments that will allow you to treat yourself in the years to come.